Naughty Bits: Reception

 Paul Constant of The Stranger called Naughty Bits "one of the best comic series I've ever read. ...
 It's basically a biography of one normal—albeit kinda hateful—woman, and it's insightful, funny, and true."

 Naughy Bits was nominated for Best New Series in the 1992 Harvey Awards, and was nominated for Best Humor Publication in the 1992 Eisner Awards.
 "Hippie Bitch Gets Laid," in Naughty Bits #6, was nominated for Best Short Story in the 1993 Eisners.
 That same year, Gregory was nominated for the Best Writer and Best Writer/Artist Eisner Awards.
 Naughty Bits #6-8, the "Abortion Trilogy", was nominated for a 1994 Eisner for Best Serialized Story, and Gregory was again nominated in the Best Writer/Artist category.
 "Bye-Bye, Muffy," in Naughty Bits #28, was nominated for Best Short Story in the 2000 Eisner Awards.

 In other media

 Beginning in 2001, a series of shorts featuring Bitchy Bitch called Bitchy Bits was shown on the Oxygen Network animated series X-Chromosome.

-Life's a Bitch, an animated series spun-off from the X-Chromosome shorts, aired from 2003–2004 on Oxygen in the U.S. and on The Comedy Network in Canada.
+Life's a Bitch, an animated series spun-off from the X-Chromosome shorts, aired from 2003 to 2004 on Oxygen in the U.S. and on The Comedy Network in Canada.